rsmenon/MATLink/README.md

 Some further setup may be necessary to let MATLink find MATLAB:

- - On Windows, this is the standard procedure that necessary to run MATLAB Engine applications:  First, add MATLAB's `bin/win64` (`bin/win32` for 32-bit versions) directory to the system `PATH`.
+ - On Windows, this is the standard procedure that is necessary to run MATLAB Engine applications:  1.
+First, add MATLAB's `bin/win64` (`bin/win32` for 32-bit versions) directory to the system `PATH`.
 To do this, follow the instructions [here](http://www.mathworks.com/support/solutions/en/data/1-15ZLK/index.html).
-On most systems this will be sufficient.
-However, if you ave multiple versions of MATLAB installed, you need to register the default one by running the `regmatlabserver` command from within MATLAB.
+2. Now register the default MATLAB version by running the `regmatlabserver` command from within MATLAB.
+On most Windows systems it will be necessary to run MATLAB as administrator for the `regmatlabserver` command to work, but this step needs to be done only once.
- - On OS X, navigate to the `MATLink/Engine/bin/MacOSX64` directory, edit `mengine.sh` and set the path to the MATLAB app bundle.
+ - On OS X, navigate to the `MATLink/Engine/bin/MacOSX64` directory, edit the file `mengine.sh` and set the path to the MATLAB app bundle.
  - On Linux, both MATLAB and Mathematica must be in the system `PATH`.
 Then MATLink will be able to automatically compile its binary component (a C++ compiler needs to be installed).

 ##Quick start guide